06 May 2022

 It may be Slack, as it offers chat video functionality and we definitely prefer this solution for one-to-one meetings.
 Alternatively, we can use Zoom, which gains more and more popularity these days.

 We also organize video conferences via Google Hangouts.
 All those options are widely-used and popular.
 The most important thing, however, is to choose the communication channels both parties are comfortable with.

 For management purposes and task control, we highly recommend Atlassian’s Jira.
 You can read more about this complex tool in our article about writing good User Stories using Jira.
 For file management, we normally stick to Google Drive or Confluence.
 Both are popular and reliable.

-Now, a few words about the less obvious tools that are worth trying and are connected to effects tracking system.
+Now, a few words about the less obvious tools that are worth trying and are connected to the effects tracking system.
 Namely, Miro and Reetro.
-The first one is an online collaborative whiteboard platform, which can help systemise internal work, and share the plan and schedule with a client.
+The first one is an online collaborative whiteboard platform, which can help systemize internal work, and share the plan and schedule with a client.
 The latter is a great tool for retrospective meetings that are held after every sprint.
-It offers a lot of functionalities, such as giving the client or Product Owner the remote access to join the online meeting.
-These are definitely great tools for any Agile teams which make remote administration way more effective.
+It offers a lot of functionalities, such as giving the client or Product Owner remote access to join the online meeting.
+These are definitely great tools for any Agile team which makes remote administration way more effective.

 Obviously, the final call regarding the tools you will use when cooperating with the selected vendor is your decision.
 These examples are just the ones we use for quite a long time.
 We find them reliable and definitely worth recommending.

-Having any more questions about software development outsourcing?
+Have any more questions about software development outsourcing?
 I’ll highly recommend reading our free e-book, “Developing your software abroad”.
-You’ll find there some additional insights, thorough analysis and other useful content about software development outsourcing.
+You’ll find there some additional insights, thorough analysis, and other useful content about software development outsourcing.
 If any more questions appear after reading the e-book – feel free to contact us.
 We’ll be more than happy to discuss your ideas and any concerns you may have.